inkVerb/VIP/601/Lesson-06.md

 - Reverse IP address examples:
   - `207.246.96.85` = `85.96.246.207.in-addr.arpa`
   - `2001:19f0:6001:1450:5400:4ff:fe74:28a7` = `7.a.8.2.4.7.e.f.f.f.4.0.0.0.4.5.0.5.4.1.1.0.0.6.0.f.9.1.1.0.0.2.ip6.arpa`
-- Eg, find reverse DNS with `host some.ip.addr.ess`
+- Find reverse DNS with:$ `host some.ip.addr.ess`

-*Learn more about DNS and DNS records by searching on your own*
+*More about DNS and DNS records goes beyond the scope of this course*

 ## Troubleshooting Network Problems
 - Network problems come from either software or hardware; know which